 But first, we want to make sure you understand that no one expects you to treat the person you care about.
 That’s a task for the professionals.
-The best thing you can do is to help them recognize the issue, take the step to get professional help and support them through their recovery.
+The best thing you can do is to help an alcoholic in your family is to recognize the issue, take the step to get professional help and support them through their recovery.

 Before approaching your loved one about addiction, you may want to take a moment to learn about alcohol addiction and whether that is truly what they are going through.
 If they got carried away with drinking too much for one night, they might need to learn a lesson, not professional treatment.
 However, if they drink habitually or if it gets in the way of their professional and/or personal life, they may be struggling with addiction.